elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-was-the-significance-of-apples-first-retail-store-launch-in-the-early-2000s.md

 url: /learn/computer-science/questions/what-was-the-significance-of-apples-first-retail-store-launch-in-the-early-2000s
 score: -1.0
 related_article1:
-    id: 160516
+    id: 160424
+    title: >-
-    title: How did the introduction of the PowerBook G4 in the mid-2000s influence Apple's product line?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-the-powerbook-g4-in-the-mid2000s-influence-apples-product-line
+    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 related_article2:
-    id: 160521
+    id: 160606
-    title: How did Mac OS X 10.2 Jaguar improve upon previous versions?
+    title: >-
+        What was innovative about the design of the Power Mac G4 Cube?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-mac-os-x-102-jaguar-improve-upon-previous-versions
+    url: /learn/computer-science/questions/what-was-innovative-about-the-design-of-the-power-mac-g4-cube
 related_article3:
-    id: 160600
+    id: 160532
-    title: How did the release of Mac OS X 10.0 Cheetah mark a turning point for Apple's operating systems?
+    title: >-
+        What role did iLife and iWork updates play in Apple's software ecosystem?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-release-of-mac-os-x-100-cheetah-mark-a-turning-point-for-apples-operating-systems
+    url: /learn/computer-science/questions/what-role-did-ilife-and-iwork-updates-play-in-apples-software-ecosystem
 related_article4:
     id: 160425
+    title: >-
-    title: What were the technological advancements introduced with the iPhone 3G?
+        What were the technological advancements introduced with the iPhone 3G?
     subject: Computer Science
     url: /learn/computer-science/questions/what-were-the-technological-advancements-introduced-with-the-iphone-3g
 related_article5:
-    id: 160518
+    id: 160601
+    title: >-
-    title: How did the introduction of the iPod in the late 2000s change Apple's market presence?
+        What was the impact of the iPod's introduction in the late 2000s on Apple's product lineup?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-the-ipod-in-the-late-2000s-change-apples-market-presence
+    url: /learn/computer-science/questions/what-was-the-impact-of-the-ipods-introduction-in-the-late-2000s-on-apples-product-lineup
 ---

 &nbsp;